Most of us in the digital marketing game have had no formal education in SEO.

 If you don’t have access to any paid tool, I’d recommend using Neil Patel’s ubersuggest.io.
 Enter in a keyword that defines your industry and sort the results by volume.
 Move from the highest to lowest and take note of any keywords that you think are a good match.

 A simple search in Ubersuggest using the keyword “digital marketing” helped me identify the following keywords:

 You’ve chosen these keywords because they’ll help you uncover more relevant opportunities for linkbuilding.

 2. The Advanced Search Operators and Queries

-The best place to start prospecting for links is Google.
-It’s free and simple, but it’s also the most powerful tool to find link opportunities.
+The best place to find link opportunities is Google.
+It’s free and simple, but it’s also the most powerful link prospecting tool.